Skip to main content

 Write clear descriptions

-Name tools descriptively
+Name actions descriptively

 Handle failures gracefully